 Tarot ~ 5 of Wands

 The New Moon takes place in the first decan or face of Leo, ruled by Saturn, the corresponding tarot card is the 5 of Wands.
-Leo is a fire sign, about creativity, fun and play, ruled by the Sun – the center of our solar system.
+Leo is a fire sign, about creativity, fun and play, ruled by the Sun – the centre of our solar system.
 The corresponding tarot card for Leo is Strength, that symbolises courage, daring and an abundance of self-confidence.
 Leo’s can be flamboyant and love the spotlight, allowing traits of self-importance and arrogance to possibly show.
 Saturn is about self-discipline and the rules, the structure of -The World – the tarot card that corresponds with Saturn.

 The Rider Waite Smith card depicts five young men, each holding a wand, engaging in what at first glance looks like a fight.
 Their outfits are various colours and styles, indicating their different personalities.
 However, the sky is blue and cloudless, they are standing on firm ground, their faces do not look angry and three of them are looking upwards, implying they are possibly, more interested in spiritual ideas, than individual character traits.